digital-asset/ex-bond-issuance/README.md

 **Roles and Responsibilities**

-Participants in the following roles are involved in the Bond Issuance workflow:
+Participants in the following roles are involved in the Bond Issuance workflow.

 <table>
   <tr>